OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:44

-They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.”
+They all gave out of their abundance; but she, out of her poverty, put in everything—all she had to live on.”